Quantique/dispatch-media/README.markdown

 `dispatch-media` runs configurable actions on downloaded archives and torrents.
-It extracts archives and links torrent files to a content-appropriate location.
+It extracts archives and links torrented files to a content-appropriate location.
 It uses the same algorithm as classify-releases to decide where files should be dispatched.